 According to their website …

-It’s also an easy to install and very easy to use browser extension.
+Wappalyzer is also a very easy to install and easy to use web browser extension.

-If the WordPress icon displays on your browser menu (as the above screen shot shows), then the site uses WordPress.
+If the WordPress icon shows up on the browser menu (as shown in the screen shot above), then the site has been built with WordPress.

-Go here to visit the Wappalyzer web browser extension site: Wappalyzer – Add-On For Firefox & Chrome Browser
+Visit the website here: Wappalyzer – Extension For Firefox & Chrome Web Browser

 (SpyBar – Browser Addon For WordPress)

 SpyBar is a browser addon that lets you ‘reverse engineer’ any WordPress site you visit and see which WordPress plugins and themes are being used, right inside your web browser …

 (SpyBar – Discover WordPress Plugins And Themes Used By Your Competitors)